Backstroke is the most efficient backstroke stroke. It is also the third-fastest swimming stroke of all.

 Always make sure that the arm pulls are continuous, for example: when one arm enters and begins to pull, the other will have to begin its recovery phase.

 Backstroke strengthens our back core muscles.
-It tones the legs and arms without putting the strain on the spine, increases the hip and shoulder mobility.
+It tones the legs and arms without putting strain on the spine, increasing hip and shoulder mobility.

-Many people like the feeling of the expansion along the sides of their body, resulted from the rotational movements.
+Many people like the feeling of the expansion along the sides of their body, resulting from the rotational movements.
 The rotation movements build a good foundation for freestyle swimming and the development of an efficient front crawl.

 Backcrawl arm action also helps to complement the forward movement of the front crawl.